stackql/openapi-to-stackql/provider_docs/snowflake-docs/providers/snowflake/account/accounts/index.md

       description: Last name of the account administrator.
     - name: email
       value: string
+      description: >-
-      description: Email address of the account administrator.
+        Email address of the account administrator.
+(Required parameter for the accounts resource.)
     - name: must_change_password
       value: boolean
       description: >-
         Indicates whether the account administrator must change the password at the next login.
+      default: false
     - name: polaris
       value: boolean
       description: Indicates whether the account is a Polaris account.
+      default: false
 ```
 </TabItem>
 </Tabs>